March 16th is National Artichoke Hearts Day, but today, the first day of spring, we take on the whole fresh vegetable, a spring arrival.

 A large artichoke (162g, 5.7 ounces) has just 76 calories.

 1. PEEL off some of the tougher outer leaves.
-While some people undertake a severe removal, we recommend steaming more rather than less.
+While some people undertake a severe removal, we recommend steaming more leaves rather than fewer.
 Steam the artichokes until you can easily pull off one of the outer leaves, and taste it.
 If it’s soft enough to scrape off with your teeth, you get more artichoke!

-2. With a scissors, snip off the thorny ends of the leaves.
+2. With scissors, snip off the thorny ends of the leaves.
 This is the most time-consuming part of the preparation.
 (Our colleague Ruth, the consummate crafter, uses pinking shears.)
 With a sharp knife, cut the off top center of the globe—the small, thorny leaves that are inside the large ones.

 3. CLEAN by placing the globes upside-down in a large bowl of water with the lemon juice (to prevent browning until you’re ready to cook them).
 Parsley stems also prevent artichokes from browning (another reason to save those stems in the freezer).
 You do this part in advance.
 When ready to steam…

 4. FILL the pot with water up to the bottom of the steamer basket, and add a tablespoon of salt.
-Place the artichokes in stem side up.
+Place the artichokes in the stem side up.
 This enables the steam to get into the interior leaves, and allows you to test for doneness.

-5. COVER the pot and bring to a boil.
-Steam until until the heart (the bottom of the artichoke where it connects to the stem) is tender when pierced with the tip of a paring knife, and inner leaves pull out easily, 25 to 35 minutes.
-Check in the latter half of steaming and add more water to pot as necessary.
+5. COVER the pot and bring it to a boil.
+Steam until the heart (the bottom of the artichoke where it connects to the stem) is tender when pierced with the tip of a paring knife, and inner leaves pull out easily, 25 to 35 minutes.
+Check in the latter half of steaming and add more water to the pot as necessary.

 6. SERVE hot or cold with a ramekin of melted butter or vinaigrette and a lemon wedge.
 Garnish with fresh herbs as desired.